SilkyKitsune/MegaMan2Randomizer/README.md

 ### What does this randomizer do?
 - Shuffles boss weapons and items 1/2/3
 - Optionally: shuffles what stages the squares on the stage select represent
-#### - Quality of Life changes
+- **Quality of Life changes**
 	- Energy bars fill faster
 	- Weapon get screen is faster
 	- Optionally: replace Boo Beam's crash walls with big weapon energy

 ### Important Info
 - Currently no logic to prevent Heat Man from having Item 2